Pechherz/Vermintide-Mods/VT1-Mods/PauseGame/README.md

 ## Description:
 This mod allows pausing the game on a key press.

-When a host pauses the game, then all clients freeze too.
+When a host pauses the game, then all clients including the host and the game will freeze.
-If a client attempts to pause the game, then only the said client will be paused while the other peers won't be affected.
+If a client attempts to pause the game, then only the client will be paused while the other peers won't be affected.
+The said client will perceive the world to be paused, but in actuallity its only causes a client side desync.

-Mod options are found under Shenanigans.
+Mod options are found under *Shenanigans*.

 ## Installation:
 - copy *PauseGame.lua* to \SteamLibrary\steamapps\common\Warhammer End Times Vermintide\binaries\mods\patch\